DaniNegoita/Chi2-test-in-Python/README.md

 #Findings

-The estimates (Chi2(4) = 82.50, p < .05) showed a statistically significant association between the use of internet and the likelihood to vote in the last national elections.
-However, the magnitude of this relationship is weak Cramer's V = 0.09.
+The estimates (Chi2(4) = 13.10 p < .05) showed a statistically significant association between the use of internet and the likelihood to vote in the last national elections but the magnitude of this relationship is weak Cramer's V = 0.10.
+All, exception made for three expected frequencies cells, were greater than five.